 Amy Murrell, Associate Professor; Ph.D., University of Mississippi.
 Functional contextualism; indirect learning processes; child psychopathology and resiliency; child and parent treatment development; relational frame theory; acceptance and commitment therapy.

 Craig Neumann, Professor; Ph.D., University of Kansas.
 Developmental, neuropsychological and structural aspects of personality disorders (psychopathy, borderline and schizotypal); substance abuse; depression; applications of structural equation modeling and other latent variable approaches.

 Richard Rogers, Regents Professor; Ph.D., Utah State University.
 Forensic evaluations (Miranda, Competency to Stand Trial and Insanity); validation of structured interviews; psychological assessment.

-Camilo Ruggero, Assistant Professor; Ph.D., University of Miami.
+Camilo Ruggero, Associate Professor; Ph.D., University of Miami.
 Cognitive variables in bipolar disorder; less prototypic forms of bipolar disorder; quantitative methods.

 Daniel Taylor, Professor; Ph.D.
 University of Memphis.
 Behavioral Sleep Medicine, Cognitive Behavioral Therapy of Insomnia, Depression and Anxiety, Behavioral Medicine